karenliberman/weblab-Loki/README.md

 - Add server for a game for secure gameplay
 - Install Basic CSS function so the game at least looks presentable

+## TODO ITEMS IMMEDIATELY

+- Go to office hours to check with TA about api stuff

 ## 1/12/2021

 - Create a hand for the user